chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

   - Shorthand string: `"user/repo"` (implies GitHub)
   - Full URL string: `"https://github.com/user/repo.git"`
   - Object with type and URL: `{"type": "git", "url": "https://..."}`
-  - Array of repository objects (first element used)
+  - Arrays occasionally appear in practice (not officially supported; tools typically use the first element)
 - npm provides a dedicated `repository` field in `package.json` with well-documented formats.
 The specification explicitly supports multiple declaration styles, making it flexible but requiring parsing logic to normalize the various formats.
+Note that arrays are not part of the official specification, but some tools handle them defensively by taking the first element.
 - The semantic meaning is unambiguous: the `repository` field indicates where the source code is hosted.

 #### PHP Ecosystem — Composer (Packagist)